thearpankumar/MCP-OsAutomation/docs/MCP_WEBAUTOMATION_DOCUMENTATION.md

 ## Architecture

-The server is built on FastMCP 2.0 and provides a set of tools that allow AI agents to:
+The server is built on FastMCP 2.0 and provides a streamlined set of tools that allow AI agents to:
-- Analyze screen content using LLM vision models
+- Analyze screen content using LLM vision models (with optional OCR)
-- Capture screenshots across multiple monitors
-- Control mouse and keyboard input
+- Control mouse and keyboard input intelligently
-- Extract text from images using OCR
-- Search for specific UI elements and text
+- Perform automation tasks with semantic understanding
+- Safely stop all automation activities

 ## Core Components